Abhishek13jha/ShoppingSite/README.md

 Tools > NuGet Package Manager > Package manager setting >.
 Under General, select Allow NuGet to download missing packages.

 In Solution Explorer, right click the solution and select Restore NuGet Packages.

 In order to access the StoreManager section use - Mail-Abhishek@gmail.com
 Password-Abhishek@123

+Functionaliy-
+For first time user to interact with website UI following are the instructions:
+1.Use Regsiter button at navbar to register.
+2.Now you can visit the store section and select the item and add to cart and then at Checkout fill your detail and order for items.
+3.In case, you had not register at start then you need to Register at time of Checkout.
+4.In order to access the StoreManager section use above mentioned details to login.

 # ShoppingSite
+In first Coomit-
 1.enabled Entity Framework
 2.Created Table of Item Model
 3.Created StoreManager Controller for add,delete,update.